 Brazil: Private Equity

-29 May 2014 marks the second anniversary of Law No. 12,529 of 30 November 2011 (the Antitrust Law).
-The efforts of the Brazilian Administrative Council for Economic Defence (CADE) to achieve the Antitrust Law’s goals have been broadly recognised by the market and the legal community.
-However, after two years of enforcement of the pre-merger control rules, the antitrust agency has recognised that this may be a good opportunity to review some of its mechanisms and internal rules that have been raising discussions and need to be improved in the light of practical experience.
+In May 2015, Law No. 12,529 of 30 November 2011 (the Antitrust Law) reached its third anniversary of enforcement.
+The efforts of the Brazilian Administrative Council for Economic Defence (CADE) to achieve the Antitrust Law’s goals have been broadly recognised by the market and the local and international legal communities.
+As part of the proactive attitude adopted by the antitrust agency since the enforcement of the pre-merger control rules, the antitrust agency has acknowledged the importance of reviewing some of the mechanisms and internal rules that have been raising discussions and need to be improved in the light of practical experience.

-This is also the case for the rules related to private equity transactions.
+This was the case for the rules related to private equity transactions, among others, that have been regulated by CADE since then.
 When the Antitrust Law came into effect, CADE adopted a conservative approach to transactions involving investment funds, especially regarding criteria and rules related to the concept of economic groups.
-The understanding that the investment funds economic group should be defined as broadly as possible is now under discussion, as the authority issued a public consultation to review the merger control rules, which narrows down the controversial concept in the light of the experience gained in the past two years.
-Once implemented, such rules will change the way CADE assesses the economic group of investment funds with a view to establishing a more objective and efficient merger-review system.
+The understanding that the investment funds’ economic group should be defined as broadly as possible, however, has changed after the approval of Resolution No. 09, issued by CADE in October 2014 (Resolution 9), which amended certain aspects of Resolution No. 02, of May 2012.

 The relevance of private equity deals